The Acupuncture Experience

 After - What to Expect

 Just like most other types of medical treatments, there is a wide range of ways in which people respond to acupuncture.
 In my experience, the vast majority of people gain notable relief of their symptoms with no negative side effects.
 After the initial session the main thing most people feel is a deep sense of relaxation, no matter what they came in for.
 Beyond that, the effects really depend more on what the goal of the treatment was.
 With pain, there is typically some degree of immediate relief with more over the next 24 to 48 hours.
 Occasionally there will be some soreness after the treatment as things open, but then symptoms will noticeably improve.
 If the pain has only been present a few days or weeks, usually just a few treatments will make a dramatic difference.
-With other types of conditions, especially chronic ones that have been present for months or years, a deeper shift is required so symptoms shift more gradually over the course of treatment.
-Factors that influence how individuals respond include age, general health, genetics, and compliance with taking herbs and making dietary and lifestyle changes.
+With other types of conditions, especially chronic ones that have been present for months or years, a deeper shift is required so symptoms change more gradually over a longer period of time.
+Factors that influence how individuals respond to the treatments include age, general health, genetics, and compliance with taking herbs and making nutrition and lifestyle changes.
 In a typical course of treatment for a chronic condition we will do a few weekly sessions and then a few every other week, though the process of healing can unfold in very individualized ways.
 The effect of builds as you go, getting stronger and lasting longer with each additional treatment.
 For wellness and prevention, most patients come about once a month.
 For those who are seeking palliative care like pain management, some keep things in check by coming at regular intervals, while others only come in when symptoms flare up.